reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 In [Part 6: Async Logic and Data Fetching](./part-6-async-logic.md), we saw how to use Redux middleware to write async logic that can talk to the store.
 In particular, we used the Redux "thunk" middleware to write functions that can contain reusable async logic, without knowing what Redux store they'll be talking to ahead of time.

 So far, we've covered the basics of how Redux actually works.
-But, real world Redux applications use some additional patterns on top of those basics.
+However, real world Redux applications use some additional patterns on top of those basics.

-It's important to note that **none of these patterns are _required_ to use Redux!** But, there are very good reasons why each of these patterns exists.
+It's important to note that **none of these patterns are _required_ to use Redux!** But, there are very good reasons why each of these patterns exists, and you'll see some or all of them in almost every Redux codebase.

 In this section, we'll rework our existing todo app code to use some of these patterns, and talk about why they're commonly used in Redux apps.
 Then, in [**Part 8**](./part-8-modern-redux.md), we'll talk about "modern Redux", including **how to use our official [Redux Toolkit](https://redux-toolkit.js.org) package to simplify all the Redux logic we've written "by hand"** in our app, and why **we recommend using Redux Toolkit as the standard approach for writing Redux apps**.